w3f/Grants-Program/applications/Cyborg.md

 We are embarking on an ambitious mission to establish ourselves as a Polkadot and Kusama parachain.
 Our decision is anchored in several key reasons:

 First, we're enticed by their advanced interoperable features, such as shared security and XCM.
-These functionalities pave the way for seamless integrations with other projects within the ecosystem.
+These functionalities pave the way for seamless integrations with other projects within the ecosystem. we have already initiated talks with a few ecosystem teams like [Peaq](https://www.peaq.network/), [Tanssi](https://www.tanssi.network/), [Oak Network](https://oak.tech/) for potential integrations

 Second, the unparalleled ecosystem and technical support provided by Polkadot and Kusama have been instrumental in our development, and we've had the privilege of closely collaborating with them over the years.